 * Bond and mortgage interest rates are nonseasonally adjusted.
 Loan-to-value ratios, debt-to-income ratios, and the credit score component are also nonseasonally adjusted.

-Reference: Texas Housing Insight by James P. Gaines, Luis B. Torres, and Wayne Day (Jan 12, 2017)
+Reference: Texas Housing Insight by James P. Gaines, Luis B. Torres, Wesley Miller, Paige Silva, and Griffin Carter (Oct 13, 2020)